pandas-dev/pandas/doc/source/reshaping.rst

    In [3]: df = unpivot(tm.makeTimeDataFrame())

-Data is often stored in CSV files or databases in so-called "stacked" or "record" format:
+Data is often stored in so-called "stacked" or "record" format:

 .. ipython:: python